-PacificSource believes that Mental Health and Substance-Related and Addictive Disorders Services should occur as close as possible to the home area where the patient will be discharged to help facilitate a successful transition to community based services.
+PacificSource believes that mental health and substance use disorder services should occur as close as possible to the home area where the patient will be discharged to help facilitate a successful transition to community based services.

 Residential Treatment is defined as a 24-hour inpatient level of care that provides a range of diagnostic and therapeutic behavioral services which cannot be provided on an outpatient basis.
 This level of care must have four or more continuous hours of treatment per day.
-This treatment occurs in a facility with 7 day a week, 24-hour around-the- clock supervision on a unit that may or may not be locked depending on the specific program's license.
+This treatment occurs in a facility with 24/7, around-the-clock supervision on a unit that may or may not be locked depending on the specific program's license.